Weight gain and Diabetes

 Maintain steady blood sugar levels: Large fluctuations in blood sugar lead to weight gain.
 Overeating during episodes of low sugar leads to weight gain.

 Count your calories: Eating more calories than you burn adds up weight.
-Having a stringent diet counselling might help a long way in controlling weight gain.
+Having a stringent diet counseling might help a long way in controlling weight gain.

 At Apollo Sugar a dedicated dietician helps you in redefining your diet and lifestyle modification for a larger change in your life.